calume/agileFlex/Data/README.md

 ![HP_Consolidated](Visualisation/HP_Seasonal_Consolidated.png)

-**Figure 11:**  Heat pump demand seasonal daily profiles consolidated
+**Figure 11:**  Heat pump demand seasonal daily profiles consolidated, y axis is demand in kW

 As expected winter demand is higher and there are average pickups in the morning and evening, However there is alot of variation in the individual profiles and the heat pump demand is very peaky even at 30 minutely resolution due to the heat pump coming on for bursts then going off.
 In winter, in the middle of the day the mean never goes below 1 kW and even through the night the mean stays above 0.7 kW.
+However the median is much lower at night therefore the higher averages are due to a small number of customers with high demands at those times.
-Heat pumps will significantly increase the base load of demand throughout the day in winter.
+Overall from the data above, it appears that Heat pumps will significantly increase the base load of demand throughout the day (and at night) in winter.

 ### Heat Pump Gaussian Mixture Models